itom-project/itom/docs/userDoc/source/04_itom_gui/mainWindow.rst

 - :doc:`plugins` shows all loaded plugins including opened instances.
 - :doc:`filesystem` gives you access to the file system of your harddrive.
 - :doc:`breakpoints` shows all breakpoints added to Python scripts.
-- **callstack** shows the callstack when the Python script execution stops at a breakpoint.
+- :doc:`callStack` shows the callstack when the Python script execution stops at a breakpoint.
+- :doc:`bookmarks` shows all bookmarks added to any Python scripts.